-The Australian Immunisation Handbook (10th edition) recommends that pregnant women have a flu vaccination (Fluvax) if they are going to be in their second or third trimester during the winter flu season.
+The Australian Immunisation Handbook (10th edition) recommends that pregnant women have a flu vaccination (Fluvax) if they are going to be in their second or third trimester during flu season.
 There is no evidence that unborn babies are at risk from inactive influenza vaccines.
-The benefit of vaccination is passed onto your child even before birth.
+The benefit of flu vaccination during pregnancy is passed onto your child even before birth.
 By taking this extra precaution, you can rule out a lot of potentially harmful complications during pregnancy.

-Flu, is short for influenza, which is a respiratory infection caused by a group of viruses that often cause severe respiratory distress.
-Typical symptoms of influenza include effects on the respiratory system like a sore throat, coughing but also effects on the whole body such as fever, headaches, muscle aches and fatigue.
-Although both are caused by viruses, influenza is distinguished from a cold in that the symptoms are more severe.
+Flu, short for influenza, is an infection caused by a group of viruses that often cause severe respiratory distress.
+Typical symptoms of influenza include a sore throat, coughing, fever, headaches, muscle aches and fatigue.
+Although both are caused by viruses, the symptoms associated with flu are much more severe than those of a cold.

-Influenza is transmitted when tiny droplets of moisture are spread from someone with the virus through coughing, sneezing or even talking.
-Once these droplets land in the respiratory tract of another they can quickly multiply leading to onset of viral symptoms usually within 2-3 days of infection.
+Influenza is transmitted via tiny droplets of moisture that are spread when an infected person coughs, sneezes or talks.
+Once these droplets land in the respiratory tract of another, they can quickly multiply, leading to the onset of viral symptoms within 2-3 days of infection.

-To get vaccinated against influenza you should visit your general practitioner.
-You can ask your obstetrician or general practitioner about any specific questions you have about the vaccination.
+To get vaccinated against influenza, you should visit your general practitioner.
+Feel free to ask your obstetrician or general practitioner about any specific questions regarding flu vaccination during pregnancy.

 WHAT SHOULD I DO IF I DEVELOP FLU SYMPTOMS WHILE PREGNANT?